baijum/muthukadan.net/_posts/2021-07-18-support-service-binding-specification-for-kubernetes.md

 > The `Secret` **MUST** be in the same namespace as the resource.

-If the provisioned service and applications are in different namespaces, users may consider using [IBM SecretShare Operator](https://github.com/IBM/ibm-secretshare-operator) to sync the Secret resource across namespace.
+If the provisioned service and applications are in different namespaces, users may consider using [Provisioned Service Syncer Operator](https://github.com/kubepreset/provisioned-service-syncer) to sync the Secret resource across namespace.

 The next sentence is not a mandate, but a recommendation: